English expedition to Valdivia: Spanish response

-The Marquis Fernando Fajardo y Álvarez de Toledo learnt of Narborough's expedition while active as Ambassador to the Court of St James's.
+The Count of Molina de Herrera, Antonio de Tovar y Paz, learnt of Narborough's expedition while active as Ambassador to the Court of St James's.
 The information was probably complemented by rumours of naval activities spread by indigenous peoples of Patagonia, with whom the Spanish had contact in Chiloé.
 In response, the Spanish organized the Jerónimo Diez de Mendoza, Bartolomé Gallardo and Antonio de Vea expeditions on the three consecutive summers of 1674–1676, seeking news of any English presence.
 The expedition of Jerónimo Diez de Mendoza brought to Chacao, Chiloé, Cristóbal Talcapillán, a native Chono whose claims about "Morohuinca" (English) bases in the far south caused the Spanish authorities concern.
 The expedition of Antonio de Vea could find nothing to verify an English presence.
 The Spanish eventually concluded that Talcapillán was lying and dismissed him.

 Another response to the expedition of Narborough was Fajardo y Álvarez de Toledo's proposal to fortify the Strait of Magellan.
 This proposal was turned down by the Spanish Council d'Etat.
 High costs, the difficulties of navigating the strait and a presumed low ability of the fortifications to prevent passage made the council decide against the proposal.
 Later the Council of the Indies ratified these conclusions ending the discussion.